lynchnf/maneki-neko-web/PRODUCTION.md

 2. Buy hosting space.
   - Find a hosting provider you like and buy hosting space.
   - Create a virtual server.
-(Your provider may call it an instance or droplet or something else).
+(Your provider may call it an instance or droplet or something else.
+Do NOT name the virtual server the same as your domain.)
   - Choose an operation system for your virtual server.
 (I used Ubuntu 14.04.1 LTS (64 bit).)

 3. Log in to your new virtual server.